Brennan’s French Onion Soup Recipe

 2. Melt the butter in a large soup pot on the lowest setting on your stove.
 Add the onions and stir well to coat in the butter.

-3. Cook the onions on very low heat until the onions start to break down.
+3. Cook the onions over very low heat until they start to break down.
 Stir occasionally.

 4. Sprinkle the flour over the onions and stir it in.